 Family Encyclopedia >> Work

-At 19, Hartl bought his first home, a condo for himself and his mother.
-The Southern Illinois University sophomore was also the general manager of a local health club.
+At 19, as a Southern Illinois University sophomore, Hartl bought his first home—a condo for himself and his mother.
+He also served as general manager of a local health club.

-"I don't think anyone is born with that entrepreneurial or entrepreneurial spirit, and I prefer to be bright, driven, and committed anyway," Hartl says.
-“You can control the effort and the attitude.
-I was really hungry growing up because of my living circumstances – we didn't have much.
-And I was exposed to the success of the business early on, and then it becomes normal. »
+"I don't think anyone is born with that entrepreneurial spirit.
+I prefer to focus on being bright, driven, and committed," Hartl says.
+"You can control your effort and attitude.
+I was really hungry growing up due to our circumstances—we didn't have much.
+But I was exposed to business success early, and it became normal."

 Hartl sold his 17 Planet Tan locations to Palm Beach Tan in 2008.
-The next decade was spent traveling the world and raising his son.
-He wrote a book, Selling Sunshine:75 Tools, Tips and Tactics to Become a Highly Successful Entrepreneur In 2015, he was associated with the launch of a Malbec wine label, Seed, based in Mendoza, Argentina, which achieved immediate success.
-But this did not meet the expectations of entrepreneurs.
+The following decade involved world travel, raising his son, and writing Selling Sunshine: 75 Tools, Tips and Tactics to Become a Highly Successful Entrepreneur.
+In 2015, he helped launch Seed, a successful Malbec wine label from Mendoza, Argentina.
+Yet, it fell short of his entrepreneurial drive.

-“The odds of not succeeding were 99%, but I was naïvely optimistic, partly because of my youth,” Hartl says.
-“I didn't get paid the first year, I had no health insurance, I worked seven days a week, no time off, there were massive trade-offs for the success we had.
-It was a huge gamble looking back. »
+"The odds of failure were 99%, but I was naïvely optimistic, fueled by youth," Hartl reflects.
+"I didn't take a paycheck that first year, had no health insurance, worked seven days a week with no time off.
+Massive trade-offs for the success we achieved.
+Looking back, it was a huge gamble."

 Jeff Sullivan

-Jeff Sullivan is Editorial Director of Panini America and columnist for Dallas Cowboys Star Magazine .
+Editorial Director of Panini America and columnist for Dallas Cowboys Star Magazine.
 He lives in Arlington, Texas.

 Jeff Sullivan